SurusD/TypedDictionary/README.md

 dictionary.DellocateType("key1"); // removes key1 and its value
 // also you can get required type for specific key System.Type type = dictionary.GetRequiredType("key1");
+// check if any type allocated for specific key bool exists = dictionary.CanAssign("key1");
 ```